Alexandritikus/fractol/README.md

 <img align = "center" src = "images/fractol.png" width = "100%"/>

 ### Requirements
+- linux or macos
-- minilibx
+- installed minilibx
-- libx11-dev
-- libxext-dev
+- libx11-dev and libxext-dev for linux
+- framework OpenGL and framework AppKit for mac

 ### How does it work?
 	git clone --recursive https://github.com/Alexandritikus/fractol